Imaginativeone-JavaScript/Udemy-Max-Vue-3/Vue-3-Notes.md

 		  - With Computed Properties, Vue is aware of their dependencies and change ONLY when the dependencies change
 		- [ ] 029.
 Working with Watchers | 11min
+		  - Why do we have watchers, if we can use them but they're worse?
+			- Property Conditionals
 		- [ ] 030.
 Methods vs Computed Properties vs Watchers | 2min
 		- [ ] 031. v-bind and v-on Shorthands | 2min
 		- [ ] 000.
 Assignment 03: Time to Practice: Reactivity